Your licence rating

 Downgrading to B-rating

-Your A-rated licence may be downgraded to a B-rating at a later stage if you don’t continue to meet your sponsor duties.
+Your A-rated licence may be downgraded to a B-rating at a later stage if you do not continue to meet your sponsor duties.

-If this happens, you won’t be able to issue new certificates of sponsorship until you’ve made improvements and upgraded back to an A-rating.
+If this happens, you will not be able to issue new certificates of sponsorship until you’ve made improvements and upgraded back to an A-rating.

 You’ll still be able to issue certificates to workers you already employ who want to extend, or who are switching from a Work Permit.